aquafadas-com/phing-smartling/README.md

 Once the build tasks have been installed, they may be enabled inside your `build.xml`.

 ## Tasks
+All file-based tasks requires at least four attributes:

+- `fileUri: string` : A value that uniquely identifies the remote file.
+- `projectId: string` : The project identifier.
+- `userId: string` : The user identifier.
+- `userSecret: string` : The user secret.

 #### Download the message translations from the Smartling service
 This task takes a file pattern as input, indicating the target path of the downloaded files.